mpilgrem/pentagram/README.md

 possible Wordle solutions (which are themselves curated) are a member of 'B' and 'B' may contain words that are not possible Wordle solutions.

 None of the Wordle solutions to date that have ended with 'S' have been plurals (the solutions being FLOSS, CRASS, ABYSS, REBUS and TRUSS).
 'B' excludes plurals ending with 'S'.

+None of the Wordle solutions to date have been obviously offensive.
+'B' excludes words that might give offense.

 Example of use
 --------------

 A guess RAISE might result in a Wordle state of 'green grey yellow grey grey', indicating an 'R' in the correct place, an 'I' in the wrong place and no 'A', 'S' or 'E'.
 That can be analysed with:

 ~~~
 > pentagram R [] [I] [] [] ASE